ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Values

+WIP: Rewrite

 Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-The evaluation of a an expression yields a value, and the evaluation of a [statement](https://en.wikipedia.org/wiki/Statement_(computer_science) yields an effect, i.e., a change of state.
+In programming, the evaluation of a an expression yields a value, whilst the evaluation of a [statement](https://en.wikipedia.org/wiki/Statement_(computer_science)) yields a change of state or execution or memory.
 Variable [assignments](https://en.wikipedia.org/wiki/Assignment_(computer_science)) or [`for` loops](https://en.wikipedia.org/wiki/For_loop) are examples of statements.

 In many languages, expressions can still yield effects, so the distinction between them is not always clear cut.
 The same is true in OCaml where expressions and effects can be mixed.
 Computations triggered by OCaml are written as expressions.
 Once completed, they produce a value, which has a type.
 Here are a few examples of expressions, their type, and resulting values:

 ```ocaml
 # "Everything has a value, every value has a type";;